leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

     protected static readonly LinuxInterfaceNameRegExp: RegExp;
     // (undocumented)
     protected static readonly OpenBSDInterfaceNameRegExp: RegExp;
+    // Warning: (ae-incompatible-release-tags) The symbol "setAddress" is marked as @alpha, but its signature references "WireguardError" which is marked as @internal
+    //
+    // (undocumented)
+    setAddress: (config: WireguardConfig) => Effect.Effect<void, WireguardError, never>;
     // Warning: (ae-incompatible-release-tags) The symbol "setConfig" is marked as @alpha, but its signature references "WireguardError" which is marked as @internal
     setConfig: (config: WireguardConfig, options?: {
         replacePeers: boolean;